aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Sun 1/29
 ##### Daytime
-* Request "Fakeman Show" flag
+* Request "An Idol and a Unicorn" flag
 * Free Time
 ##### Evening
 * Free Time